natenichols/constexpr-typeinfo-less/typeinfo-less.md

 # Proposal

 This proposal only concerns itself with ordering types.
-It has implications to the whole reflection space as it is a subset of providing Strong Ordering on std::meta::info objects.
+It has implications to the whole reflection space as it is a subset of providing strong ordering on std::meta::info objects.

 We propose the following as a canonical way of sorting all types that are